Coffs Coast Shoulder Hand Therapy

 Seeking Accredited Hand Therapists on MNC?

 Our Therapists have fulfilled educational and practical experience requirements, so you get the results!
 Both Sean and Faye have dedicated the time, effort and resources to fulfil the rigid conditions set out by the Australian Hand Therapy Association regarding CE (continuing education) hours specific to Hand Therapy, exams, plus accumulating experience of over 4000+ hours of treating Upper Limb conditions.
-As such Sean and Faye are both Accredited Hand Therapist as awarded by the Australian Hand Therapy Association, establishing Coffs Shoulder to Hand Clinic as the only one clinic on the MNC with two Accredited Hand Therapists.
-Due to further study, Faye has also the internationally recognised Certified Hand Therapist [USA] qualification.
-Coffs Shoulder to Hand Clinic is the only MNC clinic with two qualified Accredited Hand Therapists.
+As such Sean and Faye are both Accredited Hand Therapist as awarded by the Australian Hand Therapy Association, establishing Coffs Shoulder to Hand Clinic as the only clinic on the MNC with two qualified, fully Accredited Hand Therapists as per the Australian Hand Therapy Association.

 Our Ongoing Commitment to Education

 Getting qualifications is one thing, keeping abreast of latest research and most effective treatment approaches is another.
 This is what delivers outcomes for clients that importantly minimises any complications, maximises their outcomes, and reduces their recovery times.
-We regularly travel and attend dedicated Hand Therapy [and Shoulder/Elbow] Conferences both Nationally and Internationally, learning and sharing education and knowledge with Hand and Shoulder Surgeon Specialists, as well as other experienced Therapists and Researchers.
+We regularly travel and attend dedicated Hand Therapy as well as Shoulder/Elbow specific Conferences both Nationally and Internationally, learning and sharing education and knowledge with Hand and Shoulder Surgeon Specialists, as well as other experienced Therapists and Researchers.
+Faye is also a member of the Shoulder & Elbow Physiotherapists of Australasia [SEPA].

 Meet your your Physio